BDelhees/mendicantbias/milestone3/README.md

 Create a docker-compose.yml file which:

-Starts a PostgreSQL Server Docker container (version 12.4).
+1. Starts a PostgreSQL Server Docker container (version 12.4).
 It should use a Docker volume to persist your data, even after your Docker container was stopped and deleted.

-1. We created a docker compose file, called ***docker-compose.yml*** with the following code, which we copied and modified as such:
+We created a docker compose file, called ***docker-compose.yml***, which keeps the data even after the docker container is deleted or stopped.
+To do this, we copied and modified a code as such:

 ```sh
 version: "3.8"